 Protein Powder – So Many Options

 With an overwhelming amount of options on the market, choosing a protein powder is not easy.
-Until I get a whole post written on how to choose one, here are a few tips:
+You can read this post on how to choose one or here are a few tips:

 - Choose one with an understandable ingredient list.
 The shorter, the better.

 - If sweetened, look for stevia, which is natural and safe versus sugar or hidden forms of sugar.